 Given the potential risks associated with a bank loan, the question becomes what information would be most useful for obligors to disclose.
 Disclosure practices vary among municipal obligors, often reflecting their level of managerial sophistication and the complexity of their issuances.
 For those that decide to use bank loans as a source of capital, the NFMA proposes a level of disclosure commensurate with both the lack of standardization and the potential level of risk present in these transactions.
-Because bank loan agreements are typically negotiated for each transaction, assumptions cannot be made about their contents.
+Because bank loan agreements are typically negotiated for each transaction, no assumptions can be made about their contents.
+If an obligor is sophisticated enough to take on the responsibility of negotiating this type of transaction, it should able to disclose pertinent provisions to their existing investor base.

 Disclosure for bank loans should involve the following information: